IBMDeveloperBNL/java-serverless-quicklab/README.md

 	}
 	```

-	Change the value of `name` to your own name, or something you like and click **Apply**.
+	Change the value of `name` to your own name, or something you like, and click **Apply**.
 Click **Invoke** to invoke this function with the changed input.
 The result should be:

 	```json
 	{